 Some years ago a friend of mine was sent to jail.
 He had gotten into some serious trouble.
 Everyone (or almost so) turned away from him.
-As it often happens when a negative occasion takes place, you look around and realise you are alone.
+As it often happens when a negative occasion takes place, you look around and realize you are alone.
 Once he had served the pre-trial detention, he was literally knocked out.
-The trial followed, than another one, then the third degree.
+The trial followed than another one, then the third degree.
 The result was that he was found guilty.
-Between the accusation and the third degree, a dozens years had gone by and the Internet got filled up with negative news about the guy.
+Between the accusation and the third degree, a dozens of years had gone by and the Internet got filled up with negative news about the guy.
 You will think that this is quite obvious.

 The reply is, yes, of course, but that’s not the point.
 The point is that after having paid his dues to justice, this guy, that I esteem in his profession and is a very close friend of mine, asked me what he could do in order to set himself free from his past, from his mistakes.

 The question was legitimate, even though I perceived my friend’s intentions as difficult to put into practice.
 At that time, the solution was to rely on the “net sweepers’ job”: a service aimed to “sweep out the digital identity” of a person, costing thousands of Francs monthly.
 Among the users of this service there were many VIPs.
 The companies operating in this field were mainly British.
 Their strategy was to push down the bad news, or the news that the client didn’t like, on the search engines, making them hardly traceable.